Moths of North Carolina

 Habitats: Woodlands and parks and orchards containing Pecans (Wagner, 2005).
 Our records come from both xeric hardwoods, including maritime forests and inland sand ridges -- presumably in association with Mockernut or Sand Hickory -- and from mesic slopes and bottomlands, where Walnuts are common.

-Larval Host Plants: Larvae feed on members of the Juglandaceae, including Walnut, Butternut, and Hickory (Wagner, 2005; Miller et al., 2018).
+Larval Host Plants: Larvae feed on members of the Juglandaceae, including walnut, Butternut, and hickories (Wagner, 2005; Miller et al., 2018).
+Wagner also lists birch (Betula), oak (Quercus), willow (Salix), and blueberry (Vaccinium).
+In North Carolina, larvae have been recorded on hickories (including Mockernut and Pecan) and Black Walnut. - View

 Wikipedia